kazemicode/labs-auth0-fga-for-rag/README.md

     **⚠️ Note to internal Okta employees: Do NOT use your EMU (Enterprise-managed user) account since Codespaces are disabled.**

 2. An Auth0 FGA account: You'll need an Auth0 FGA account.
 We'll walk you through how to set this up in the lab.
 3. A Google Gemini: Last, you'll need an Google Gemini account to create an Google Gemini API key for this lab.
 We'll walk you through how to set this up in the lab.
+While in practice you can use any model provider, we use Google Gemini since free-tier users can generate embeddings.

 ## Accessing and Working with Auth0 Labs